scaleupstack/reflection/README.md

 ## Usage

-The public API of this package is presented via the `Reflection` class.
+The public API of this package is available via the `ScaleUpStack\Reflection\Reflection` class.
 All methods of the `Reflection` class are static.
 (In fact, it is not possible to instantiate it.)

 * Namespace